Diakonia’s Call to Discipleship

 - Clarity in forms of grace-filled service

 The Diakonia curriculum consists of twelve courses, with six courses offered each academic year.
 Each course has five weekly sessions that meet in three-hour increments.
-Weekly assignments and reading are designed to relate subject matter to the students’ context of life and ministry.
+Weekly assignments and reading are designed to relate subject matter to the students’ context of life and ministry. (during the time of covid, all courses are being held via the ZOOM app and students may participate in courses anywhere in the country; pick the time that works for you!)

 More than a course of study, Diakonia is a chance to heed Christ’s call, to grow spiritually and to commit to a life-long spiritual journey spent on the road with our Lord.